 DHP panel meets weekly.
-The meeting is minuted for audit purposes and to ensure all decisions are recorded within the Hub.
+The meeting is minuted for audit purposes and to ensure all decisions are recorded.

-DHP Panel consists of a minimum of three people including -two Officers and/ a Hub supervisor/ manager.
+DHP Panel consists of a minimum of three people including two officers and a supervisor/ manager.
+At least one member of panel will be independent of the Welfare Support team but a member of the wider Children's Hub team.
 In addition other appropriate professionals may attend including those that have an understating of a particular clients' case.

-Final decisions remain the responsibility of the Hub.
+Final award decisions remain the responsibility of the Welfare Support team.